matteocrippa/awesome-conferences-database/.github/CONTRIBUTING.md

 }
 ```

+- Put new conferences always at the bottom
 - New years, or improvements to the existing conferences are welcome (open an issue).

 Thank you for your suggestions!